hipaypt/prestashop-17-hipay-comprafacil-mbway/README.md

 Soap library

-### For module configuration you need a test or production account credentials provided by HiPay:
+### For module configuration you need test or production account credentials provided by HiPay:

 1. Username
 2. Password